IanWhitney/kafka_brownbag/README.md

 ### Integrations

-Vendor A can POST you JSON, Vendor B needs that data in XML.
+Vendor A can POST you JSON but Vendor B needs that data in XML.
 Kafka solves these problems well.
 Write a Producer that puts that JSON in to Kafka as Avro.
 Then write a Consumer to read the data and POST it back out in XML.
 Thanks to Avro and schemas you can be sure that the data always has the attributes you need.

 ## Current Implementation